Notes for 2026

 I thought I would share a little bit about how the comic I am currently working on came about.
 The Stilton story started by being about fragile knowledge and a home that doesn't work.
 It was one of the first things I wrote where the setting created the characters and the characters created the setting.
 One character responds to being in an uncertain world with a driving enthusiasm to solve problems, using all the tricks at their disposal to bring a little group together shaped by delicate knowledge that mostly disintegrates as it is touched leaving only what holds true.
 Another mouse balances the safety of being alone with a deep love of showing others how to do things for themselves.
 One mouse explores the art of suggestion partly by accident.
 One mouse explores the dangers of the world through dreams that span the entire story.
 Another mouse has had strange experiences that they are trying to reconcile.
 All the characters are trying to understand their situation and each other and it this interconnection in the story that I really enjoy.

-That brings me on to how I respond to my own uncertain world as a cartoonist.
-At the end of last June I went to MaccPow comic festival.
-The organiser Mark has been building up MaccPow over the past ten years and that's what it takes to make a vibrant small comic scene, they don't exist unless someone with passion commits to building something where nothing existed before.
-This personal website is a first step of building something as a cartoonist for me.
-I committed to making this site as easy to maintain as possible and it seems to be working, there are still many improvements I can make but the basics are here.
+That reminds me that at the end of last June I went to MaccPow comic festival.
+The organiser Mark has been building up MaccPow for the past ten years and that's what it takes to make a vibrant small comic scene.
+They don't exist unless someone with passion commits to building something where nothing existed before.
+This personal website is a first step of building something as a cartoonist.
+I committed to making this site as easy to maintain as possible and it seems to be working, there are still many improvements but the basics are here.
 A next step I thought could be to add a web ring for a small comic community.
-I have seen some nicely designed web rings that look manageable so it seems right to give it a try.
+I have seen some nicely designed web rings or link pages that look manageable so it seems right to give it a try.

 Once I was drawing with my nephew and he invented a new character called Ticking Pup: a puppy dog with the face of a clock.
 The character came out great the first time he drew it, so my nephew went about filling in some background details.
 He drew a room with a chest of drawers and then realised that all the drawers and all the handles of those drawers were so boring to detail when you have a character, like Ticking Pup, sitting right there ready for an adventure.
 I can relate to wishing that a background would just fall into place like it does in life as you are simply living.